Warren Goodhind

-Warren Goodhind (born 16 August 1977) is a South African football coach and former professional player.
-He is currently assistant manager at Combined Counties Premier Division club Southall.
+Warren Goodhind (born 16 August 1977) is a South African soccer coach and former professional player.

 He played as a right back.
-Active primarily in England, Goodhind made over 200 appearances in the Football League for four clubs between 1996 and 2007, before beginning his non-League football career, retiring in 2012.
+Goodhind made more than 200 appearances in the Football League for four clubs between 1996 and 2007.
+He ended his playing career in non league football and finished playing in 2012.

-Career
+Playing career

 Born in Johannesburg, Goodhind began his career with Barnet.
 He also played in the Football League for Cambridge United, Rochdale and Oxford United, before playing non-League football with a number of clubs including Ebbsfleet United and Harrow Borough, before spending three years with Eastleigh.
 Goodhind left Eastleigh in 2011, and after a spell with Hemel Hempstead Town, signed for Thurrock in December 2011.

+Coaching

+From 2018 to 2022 he was assistant manager at Southall.